GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 * Any time that you want to clean up your code by using a more "synchronous" invocation style.
 * Where error handling would be too difficult using callbacks.
-* When you want a simpler way to invoke a number of concurrent methods and gather the results into a single thread of code.
+* When you want a more condensed way to invoke several concurrent methods and gather the results into a single thread of code.

 ### Converting a callback to a promise {: #compare-to-callback}